Autism Playbook Teaching in Life for Life

 Practical insights and techniques for parents, caregivers, teachers, and therapists to help children with autism and other developmental disorders learn about life and improve their communication skills.

-Clear, developmentally appropriate expectations give children the structure they need to grow.
+Clear, developmentally appropriate expectations give children the opportunities they need to grow.

-Responsibility earned day by day — through real participation in daily life — builds independence.
+Responsibility transferred to the child, day by day, through real participation in daily life, builds independence.

 Language grows through connection, not drill.
 Every interaction is a teaching opportunity.